ChACiooh/Genshin5StarEstimation/README.md

 # Genshin5StarEstimation
-Program which estimates probabilities of pick 5 star characters in n tries on Genshin Impact.
+Program which estimates probabilities of pick 5 star characters that you focused on in n tries on Genshin Impact.

 ## Developer
 - CSE major who loves Hu-Tao in Genshin Impact so much.